top of page

 Ways to Encourage Independence With Activities of Daily Living (ADLs) After a Stroke

-https://amzn.to/3AClYBMStroke, a leading cause of disability, affects patients physically, emotionally, psychologically, and financially.
+Stroke, a leading cause of disability, affects patients physically, emotionally, psychologically, and financially.
 Imagine what it’s like to lose some or most of your independence at a time when you didn’t expect it.
 While some stroke survivors don’t seem to mind having most everything done for them, others experience anxiety and frustration when they are unable to do it for themselves.
 In general, most people, sick or not, take pride in being able to take care of themselves.
 I will share effective ways that I used in rehabilitation nursing, to encourage independence or self-help in activities of daily living (ADLs: eating, dressing, bathing, toileting, and transferring) after a stroke.
 Principles used to encourage independence in a hospital can be used at home, by the caregiver, with some home adjustments.

 Eating: